 By doing so, the discontinuity of the reference block can be avoided.
 In some hardware architects, for each IBC reference, only one-time’s copy from the memory is needed instead of two-time.

 Experimental results

+Table I. BD-rate of the proposed setting compared with VTM-6.0.